 But, does their software justify the price tag?
 Let’s find out!

 As of late 2021, RebelBetting has moved from being a Windows desktop application to being an entirely online web application, accessible on any operating system.
 You no longer need to download anything to use their service.

 My favourite thing about RebelBetting is that the interface is very clean and uncrowded.

 The arbitrage bets that match your filters are displayed in the main part of the screen.
-The profit margin, match participants, bet type and odds are all displayed in a simple, easy to understand fashion.
+The profit margin, match participants and odds are all displayed in a simple, easy to understand fashion.

 I like this because arbitrage betting often requires you to make a number of bets at high stakes in quick succession.
 A complicated layout can increase the chance of making a mistake under pressure.

-Clicking on a particular arb will bring up the specifics in the ‘Arb Details’ panel on the left.
+Clicking on a particular arb will bring up the specifics of that arb.

-You can also see the betting market depth by clicking on the ‘+’ icon next to each arb.
+You can also see the betting market depth by clicking on the ‘More Bets’ button at the bottom of each arb.
 This will display the bookmakers that are accepting bets for that particular outcome and which match the filters you have set.

 This helps greatly when determining which order you should place your bets in.
 It lets you know what your backup options are if the odds change suddenly, or if your bet is rejected.